-Examples of a sea turtle that might need help include but are not limited to:
+Examples of a sea turtle that might need help include, but are not limited to:

-- Listelessly floating on the surface
+- Lethargically floating on the surface

-- Struggling but unable to dive
+- Struggling and unable to dive

-- Apparent damage from a boat hit
+- Apparent damage from a boat strike

-- Washed up on the beach/shore, possibly very skinny or a small wash back hatchling
+- Washed up on the beach/shore, possibly very skinny or a small wash-back hatchling

-Sea turtles are endangered/threatened species and should not be touched or handled by anyone unless authorized by the FWC or The Turtle Hospital.
+Sea turtles are endangered/threatened species and SHOULD NOT be touched or handled by anyone unless authorized by the FWC or The Turtle Hospital.